UTDClassroomOrg/In-Class-Coding-2336-001/README.md

 29. Implementing Multiple Interfaces
 30. The `Comparable<T>` Interface (`compareTo`)
 31. The `Cloneable` Interface (`clone`)
-Note: make sure to also show the array of comparable objects even if they are not the same type of objects, like edible.
+Note: The array of comparable objects even if they are not the same type of objects, like edible.

 Generics